cheikhshift/SecureChain/README.md

 ## Todo :
 - Document API for other uses.
 - Encrypt and replace texts from textarea.
+Invasive mode sort of fixes this.
+Allows encryption of DOM HTML (div with contenteditable,input and textareas

 ## Bugs
 - Currently supports encrypting one paragaph.